Handwritten Text Recognition using OCR

 Visualizing the Cropped Sample with Labels

 It’s always a good idea to visualize the sample before moving forward with the training.
-This gives us a validation that all the paths, CSV file preparation, and labeling was done correctly while preprocessing the dataset.
+This gives us a validation that all the paths, CSV file preparation, and labeling were done correctly while preprocessing the dataset.

 def visualize(dataset_path, df):